lanl/tinerator/joss-paper/paper.md

 TINerator is a Python-based mesh generation tool for generating unstructured meshes for earth science simulations.
-Users can perform watershed delineation to determine catchment boundaries and preferential flow paths through RichDEM, choose to refine around these preferential flow paths, and map spatial datasets to cells or nodes of the generated mesh.
+Users can perform watershed delineation to determine catchment boundaries and preferential flow paths through RichDEM [@Barnes:2016], choose to refine around these preferential flow paths, and map spatial datasets to cells or nodes of the generated mesh.
 The users can choose the mesh generator from JIGSAW [@Engwirda:2018], Triangle [@Shewchuk:1996], and LaGriT (via PyLaGriT) [@LosAlamos:2020].
 TINerator exposes all data to the user, which allows working on the data using the full Python ecosystem, for example to filter and interpolate for specific use cases.

 # Use cases